silloi/dissemination/README.md

 # dissemination

-> the installation of my broken heart
+> the installation of my heart

 ## Build Setup